OblongCheese/Moon/_posts/2015-06-14-first-jekyll-post.markdown

 <!-- intro - will be put on main page -->

-<p class="intro"><span class="dropcap">W</span>elcome to our travelog.
-I have set this little site up as a way for family and friends to keep track of our travels in Europe.</p>
+Welcome to our travelog.
+I have set this little site up as a way for family and friends to keep track of our travels in Europe.

 I have spent approximately 8 hours so far getting the site up and running.
 In that time I have: